nmaynes/nmaynes.github.io/content/_index.md

 `::::::::'  .:::::::::::::.
 `::::'   .::::::::::::::'
 ```
 Welcome to my blog!
-I post infrequently about things, mostly related to computers and software, I am learning.
+I post infrequently about things, mostly related to computers and software, I am working on.

-The blog is hosted on Github pages and built using Hugo.
-Follow me on Twitter @nathanmaynes.
+The blog is hosted on Github pages and built using [Hugo](https://gohugo.io) using the [smol](https://github.com/colorchestra/smol) theme.